 Governments and social impact

 In an interview with the director of training, development cooperation and advocacy of the Philippines Social Enterprise Network’s (PhilSEN), Gomer Padong shares how governments have and can support more social enterprise developments.
+He’ll also be speaking at the AKEPT-WIEF Social Enterprise Forum on 22 – 23 October 2018 in Kuala Lumpur, Malaysia.

 Every business has an impact on society, be it negative or positive.
 Social enterprises are emerging to ensure positive social impact does happen by addressing specific social problems.
 However, despite the awareness of the need for such social initiatives, social enterprises still exist in isolated pockets.
 To encourage their development and network growth, governments are aiming to partner with them towards a more inclusive economic system.